Dragostea din tei: Background and composition

 Italy-based Romanian singer Paula Monica Mitrache, professionally known as Haiducii, recorded a cover of "Dragostea din tei" after being advised to do so by her label Universo, despite initially opposing the idea.
 Her stage name was inspired by the song's reference to hajduks (Romanian: haiduci).
-The cover was produced and mixed by Max Minoia at MM Studio in Rome, Italy, and features uncredited vocals by Italian singer Vittorio Centrone, who notably provides the "Ma-ia-hii, Ma-ia-huu, Ma-ia-hoo, Ma-ia-haha" sequence.
+The cover was produced and mixed by Max Minoia at MM Studio in Rome, Italy, and features uncredited vocals by Italian singer Vittorio Centrone, who provides the "Ma-ia-hii, Ma-ia-huu, Ma-ia-hoo, Ma-ia-haha" sequence.
 In Haiducii's dance version of the song, both a man and a woman are heard conversing—a concept which Rivista Studios Francesco Gerardi compared to "Buonasera dottore" (1974) by Italian singer Claudia Mori.
-Wolk of The Believer unfavorably categorized the cover as a "badly sung boy-and-girl duet".
+Wolk of The Believer categorized the cover as a "badly sung boy-and-girl duet".

 Release

 Haiducii's "Dragostea din tei" was released as her debut single in Italy in December 2003 by Universo.
 The track was later physically distributed in multiple territories throughout 2004, including France, Germany, Italy, Netherlands, Spain and the United States.
 These releases included a remix by Italian DJ and Eiffel 65 member Gabry Ponte.
 A digital remix EP became available for download on 3 August 2004 in various countries.
-In 2005, the track was issued in Taiwan under the title "嘜阿喜" ("Mai A Hi") by Avex Trax, featuring cartoon imagery used to promote the song locally.
-The cover was later included on Haiducii's only studio album, Paula Mitrache in Haiducii (2008).
+In 2005, the track was issued in Taiwan under the title "嘜阿喜" ("Mai A Hi") by Avex Trax, featuring cartoon imagery used to promote the song.
+The cover was later included on Haiducii's studio album, Paula Mitrache in Haiducii (2008).
 A remix titled "Dragostea din tei 2k13", featuring vocals from Eiffel 65 lead singer Jeffrey Jey, was released in 2012.
 On 11 August 2023, Haiducii issued a solo re-recording of the song to mark its 20th anniversary.